 Looking back, fair chance hiring has been part of the Checkr mission and product since the company’s inception, though it’s evolved over the years.
 In our early stages, we started a candidate success team to increase transparency for the ‘black box’ surrounding background checks.
 We expected logistical inquiries—questions about processes and forms—but what we got was a high volume of candidates calling in to say they had been denied a job based on a record that was 20 years old or irrelevant.
 Even candidates with expunged records would have to wait years for the charges to be erased, infact among those legally eligible for expungement, only 6.5% obtain one within five years due to court backlogs.
 The stories we heard touched us and inspired Checkr to take action.

 First, Checkr hosted a listening session inviting people who had criminal records to share how having a criminal record had impacted their lives and ability to earn a living.
-From there we created an employee action team and continued to volunteer with and learn from affected communities, gleaning insights that would come to inform our product and mission in profound ways from the enhanced adjudication tools we offer like Assess and PAM (Positive Adjudication Matrix) to how we help our customers create policies.
+From there we created an employee action team and continued to volunteer with and learn from affected communities, gleaning insights that would come to inform our product and mission in profound ways from the enhanced adjudication tools we offer like Assess to how we help our customers create policies.

 Why start with adjudication